Image Encoding#

 Packet Aggregation#

-When the length of the NALU is particularly small, several NAL units can be encapsulated in one RTP packet.
-To reflect/cope with the huge differences in MTU between wired and wireless networks, the RTP protocol defines a packet aggregation strategy:
+When the length of the NALU is particularly small, several NALU units can be encapsulated in one RTP packet.
+To address the significant differences in MTU between wired and wireless networks, the RTP protocol defines a packet aggregation strategy:

-• STAP-A: Aggregated NALUs have the same timestamp, without DON (decoding order number);
+- STAP-A: Aggregated NALUs have the same timestamp, no DON (decoding order number);

-• MTAP16: Aggregated NALUs have different timestamps, with the timestamp difference recorded in 16 bits;
+- MTAP16: Aggregated NALUs have different timestamps, with timestamp differences recorded in 16 bits;

-• MTAP24: Aggregated NALUs have different timestamps, with the timestamp difference recorded in 24 bits;
+- MTAP24: Aggregated NALUs have different timestamps, with timestamp differences recorded in 24 bits;

 0 1 2 3